 Measure the width of one step and add on 5cm for the edge again.
 Label the width 3.
-You can now multiple this by the overall length you calculated before to work out the carpet area.
+You can now multiply this by the overall length you calculated before to work out the carpet area.

 4m x 1.5m (3) = 6㎡

 Here is the estimated area for your stairs.
 It’s a good idea to add 5cm approx. to your measurements to account for edges and underlay.
-You carpet retailer will be able to give the price per metre so you can calculate the overall cost for your carpet.
+You carpet retailer will be able to give the price per meter, so you can calculate the overall cost for your carpet.

-- If you’re ordering patterned carpets you might want to think about ordering extra to line them up.
+- If you’re ordering patterned carpets, you might want to think about ordering extra to line them up.
 Imagine you have a repeating motif, for example, you’ll want this to be symmetrical and consistent.

 - Winding spiral staircases will need more carpet to compensate for the change in pile direction.
 A professional fitter will help you get a more accurate carpet measurement.

-Remember these are just basic guidelines.
+Remember, these are just basic guidelines.
 You’ll need an expert carpet fitter to ensure your measurements are precise.
 They’ll most likely take the carpet measurement of the room themselves.